 If you and your future spouse are interested in a prenuptial agreement and you want to make sure it is a valid legal document, it is vital that you contact an attorney to walk you through the process.
 They will ensure that the agreement stands up to the intense scrutiny of the court so you don’t come to find out it is inadmissible after it’s too late.

-Beth Barbosa in edina, mn has been practicing for nearly 20 years, so she intimately understands the strict requirements that must be met for a prenuptial agreement.
+Edina, MN attorney, Beth Barbosa, has been practicing for nearly 20 years, so she intimately understands the strict requirements that must be met for a prenuptial agreement.
 Beth can tell you if there are any aspects of your desired agreement that will be unenforceable, so you won’t have an unpleasant surprise when it’s too late.
 She will advise you of any specific criteria you must meet and see your agreement through each step of the process.

 If you’re looking for an experienced attorney to help you create a solid prenuptial agreement, contact Beth today.